quanos2909/QuanOS-Browser/README.md

 # QuanOS Browser
+## Latest release: v14.2

-The lightweight browser uses Apple Framework
+The lightweight browser uses Apple Shortcuts Framework

 # How To Install
 - Please download the zip file from releases and then extract it